 Dredged material must meet applicable standards based on reuse guideline requirements before it is exported from the site.
-This includes GNWT's Guidelines for Contaminated Sites Remediation (GNWT 2003) for residential or parkland, and commercial land uses.
+This includes GNWT's Environmental Guideline for Contaminated Site Remediation (GNWT 2003) for residential/parkland and commercial land uses.

 If the dredged material meets guidelines, potential options for reuse include using it as fill material to raise land in the local area, as capping material at the solid waste disposal facility, or other purposes to be determined.